 UK-based freelance illustrator Jack Daly took the plunge into self-employment after being approached by a New York-based agent, who offered to represent him.
 He'd been dabbling in illustration while working as a senior designer at Glasgow-based creative agency D8 and accepted the offer.
 After about six months of representation – and effectively working two jobs – he decided to go full-time freelance.

 Before making the leap, his biggest consideration was ensuring he'd saved enough money to pay the bills for the initial months.
-"This is particularly important, as even if you've got commissions lined up right away, you won't necessarily see any money for one to three months," explains Daly, who's worked for a variety of clients over the last 18 months, including Adele, Foreign Affairs Magazine and InVision.
+"This is particularly important, as even if you've got commissions lined up right away, you won't necessarily see any money for one to three months," explains Daly, who's worked for a variety of clients, including Adele, Foreign Affairs Magazine and InVision.
 "Sure you can put 'pay within 28 days' in your terms, but it's still no guarantee."

 After working with his agent for six months, he was confident he would have enough work coming in – but another key consideration was whether he would enjoy working alone at home.
 "I ended up taking a desk at a shared space run by Scottish studio Freytag Anderson," he says.
 "In the beginning, I actually traded them some design time for the desk, meaning I didn't have to worry about forking out cash while still establishing my freelance career."